Last updated: June 22, 2026

 Digital Commodities

-If your token is not on the list of 16 -- the digital commodity classification requires demonstrating functionality, decentralization, and the absence of outstanding issuer promises.
+If your token is not among those the release names — the digital commodity classification requires demonstrating functionality, decentralization, and the absence of outstanding issuer promises.

 Stablecoins

-A token pegged to the U.S. dollar is not automatically a "stablecoin" for regulatory purposes.
-Circle's USDC illustrates what qualifies: fiat-backed reserves held in U.S. dollars and short-term Treasuries, with on-demand par redemption and transparent attestations.9 The GENIUS Act framework applies only to tokens issued by a Permitted Payment Stablecoin Issuer with qualifying reserves and full AML/CIP programs.
-Algorithmic stablecoins that maintain their peg through smart contract mechanisms rather than reserves may not qualify under this framework at all -- and could be classified as digital securities instead.
-Yield-bearing stablecoins face the same risk.
-This was one of the unresolved issues that contributed to the CLARITY Act's stall in the Senate.
+A token pegged to the U.S. dollar is not automatically a “stablecoin” for regulatory purposes.
+Circle’s USDC illustrates what qualifies: fiat-backed reserves held in U.S. dollars and short-term Treasuries, with on-demand par redemption and transparent attestations.9 The GENIUS Act framework applies only to tokens issued by a Permitted Payment Stablecoin Issuer with qualifying reserves and full AML/CIP programs.
+Algorithmic stablecoins that maintain their peg through smart contract mechanisms rather than reserves may not qualify under this framework at all — and could be classified as digital securities instead.
+Yield-bearing stablecoins face the same risk, and whether they qualify under the GENIUS Act or trigger securities treatment is among the questions Congress is still working through as the market-structure legislation advances.

 Digital Tools